 - Using an eraser

-- Crushing a box to put in the trash
+- Crushing a box for recycling

-- Ice on the car window on a cold morning
+- Ice forming on car windows

 - Mowing the lawn

-- Drying clothing in the sun
+- Drying clothes in the sun

 - Making mud

-- A puddle of water drying up
+- A puddle drying up

 - Trimming trees

-- Adding salt to a pool
+- Adding salt to water

-Physical Change Experiments
+Physical Change Experiments for Kids

 Crushed Can Experiment